hmlongco/Factory/Sources/Factory/Factory.docc/Advanced/Modules.md

 Got it?
 Anything that can see our protocol can *also* see a source that provides an instance of it.

-Okay, let's return to our originally scheduled program.
+So with that, let's return to our originally scheduled program.

 ## Implementation in different module from protocol

-To recap, we have a protocol that's defined in ModuleP and the concrete type AccountLoader exists in ModuleB … but ModuleA doesn’t know about it.
+To recap, we have a protocol that's defined in ModuleP and the concrete type AccountLoader exists in ModuleB… but ModuleA doesn’t know about it.
 It can’t know about.

 But the code in ModuleA needs to be able to see a Factory in order to resolve it.
 And that Factory must have a definition, but it can't, because it can't see ModuleB.